ggendro/armlearn/README.md

 ### Install

-Not done yet.
-For now you can execute the following lines on a terminal to download and compile:
+You can execute the following lines on a terminal to download and install the project and the library:

 Get the code:
 ```
     git clone https://gitlab.insa-rennes.fr/Gael.Gendron/WidowXArmLearning.git
 ```

-Build:
+Install:
 ```
     cd build/
     cmake ..
     make
+    make install
 ```

-**Note:** The previous command will generate all possible executable files.
+**Note:** *The make command will also generate all possible executable files.*
-{: .note}

-To generate only the executable you want, run the following:
+To do not install the library and generate only an executable you want, run the following:
 ```
     cd build/
     cmake ..